Interaction-induced metallicity in a two-dimensional disordered non-Fermi liquid

 The crucial observation here is that the coupling between the critical boson $\phi$ and the diffuson at the fixed point $z_{b,d}=4$ is {\it marginal}.
 Thus, the dirty and clean limits share the common strategy of finding a self-consistent solution that results from resumming the effects of interactions.
 Contrary to the clean case, logarithmic divergences appear at $\mathcal{O}(1/g)$, and thus, require extra caution.

-\textbf{Logarithmic corrections and RG.\,--} The scale-dependent corrections to the self-consistent solution should be calculated with the modified propagators \eqref{eq:renormalized_diffuson} and \eqref{eq:renormalized_boson} near the fixed point $z_{b,d}=4$.
-They can be derived by re-evaluating the diagrams in Fig.~\ref{fig:leading_N_main} with the renormalized propagators \eqref{eq:renormalized_diffuson} and \eqref{eq:renormalized_boson}.
+\textbf{Logarithmic corrections and RG.\,--} The scale-dependent corrections to the self-consistent solution should be derived by re-evaluating the diagrams in Fig.~\ref{fig:leading_N_main} with the modified propagators \eqref{eq:renormalized_diffuson} and \eqref{eq:renormalized_boson} near the fixed point $z_{b,d}=4$.
+There are no double-counting issues because the self-consistent propagators include only the leading correction $\sim \mathcal{O}(1/\sqrt{g})$, while logarithmic divergences $\sim\mathcal{O}(1/g)$ are sub-leading.
 The renormalization of the diffusion coefficient, the density of states and $\beta_{4}$ can be extracted from diagrams in Fig.~\ref{fig:leading_N_main}b-d.
 The divergent part of the bosonic self-energy diagrams depicted in Fig.~\ref{fig:leading_N_main}e renormalizes the coefficient $c^2$ in Eq. \eqref{eq:renormalized_boson}.
 The vertex correction of Fig.~\ref{fig:leading_N_main}f results in the renormalization of $\lambda$.

 To extend the perturbative results into the RG form, we implement the following scaling procedure.
 We assign engineering dimensions as $[q]=1$, $[\bar\psi \psi]=-2+\eta_w$, $[\phi]=-2+\eta_\phi$, $[T]=4+\eta_T$, where $\eta_w$ and $\eta_\phi$ are anomalous field dimensions, and we also choose to scale temperature with some exponent $\eta_T$.
-This exponent is determined from the condition that the coefficient $\beta_{4}$ in the diffusion propagator \eqref{eq:renormalized_diffuson} does not run under the RG \footnote{It may appear that our RG scheme differs from the conventional scaling procedure introduced by Finkel'stein \cite{Finkelshtein1983} (which treats the coefficient $z_F$ in front of the frequency-dependent term $|\omega|$ as a coupling constant).
-However, both schemes, in fact, lead to the same RG equations if one uses a proper change of variables such that the RG equation for $\beta_{4}$ (or $z_F$ in the FL case) decouples from the rest of the system.}.
+This exponent is determined from the condition that the coefficient $\beta_{4}$ in the diffusion propagator \eqref{eq:renormalized_diffuson} does not run under the RG.

 As a result, similar to the case of the disordered FL \cite{McMillan,Finkelshtein1983,Castellani1984}, the scaling of our theory is given by two-parameter RG flow for the dimensionless resistance $t=2/(\pi g)$ and the effective interaction $\zeta=(2\pi\beta_{4})^{-2}\lambda^2/t$,